ianheggie-oaf/scraper_utils/docs/interleaving_requests.md

 ScraperUtils::RandomizeUtils.sequential = true
 ```

-For full details, see the {Dcheduler}.
+For full details, see the {Scheduler}.